Packing and organizing for a cruise is different from a land-based vacation. so, we've compiled a list of our favorite things to pack for the ship.

 Body Glide Stick

-This product is used to prevent chafing but also can be used to soothe sunburn and rash.
-Bonus, for it's easy application and it comes in multiple sizes.
-This pack from Amazon has a full size and a bonus small stick.
+This product is used to prevent chafing, but also can be used to soothe sunburn and rash.
+Bonus, for its easy application and it comes in multiple sizes.

 Advil | Tylenol | Benadryl | Tums

-This might seem standard to some but, it's important to have your own supply of these over the counter medications so you can avoid high prices on the ship or in ports.
-Also pack the kids version if you're travelling with little ones.
+This might seem standard to some, but it's important to have your own supply of these over-the-counter medications so you can avoid high prices at sea or in ports.
+Also pack the kids' version if you're travelling with little ones.
 To save space, I transfer the meds to this medication organizer and use labels to keep everything organized.
-It's meant for sorting daily medication, but it has worked well in my travels and I also use one to keep Advil in the car and my work bag.

 Motion Sickness Medication